Alderbury: History

+The name Alderbury derives from the Old English Aethelwaruburh meaning 'Aethelwaru's fortification'.

 The Domesday survey in 1086 recorded a settlement with 13 households at Alwarberie or Alwaresberie.
 Between 1110 and 1122, Alderbury church and its dependent chapels at Ivychurch (just north of the present Alderbury village), Whaddon and Farley were granted by Henry I to the Bishop of Salisbury.

 Ivychurch Priory was founded in the late 12th century by King Stephen, on the site of the Ivychurch chapel.
 After the dissolution, lessees of the bishop included the Earls of Pembroke (1551–1647) and the Earls of Radnor (1757–1801).
 Longford Castle, on the opposite bank of the Avon, has been the Radnor seat since 1717.

 The ancient Alderbury parish had two detached areas at Farley and Pitton, adjacent to each other but around 3 mi to the northeast of Alderbury and separated from it by Clarendon Park.
 At some point before the 1881 census they were made a separate civil parish, Pitton and Farley.

 The population of the parish reached a peak of around 700 in the middle of the 19th century, and was little changed until after the Second World War.
 The 1951 census recorded 1,029 and by 2001 numbers had more than doubled to 2,143.

 Between 1961 and 1991, the village was the location of a Royal Observer Corps monitoring bunker, to be used in the event of a nuclear attack.
 It remains mostly intact and in June 2000, it was re-equipped for three days to film a documentary on the ROC.